JerseyK/Final-Project_Sunset-Website/README.md

 # Welcome to our [Team Project Website!](https://jerseyk-final-project-sunset-website-welcome-eoomf2.streamlit.app)

-We created a website to showcase our final project for FIN 377 - Data Science for Finance course at Lehigh University.
+We created a website (link above) to showcase our final project for FIN 377 - Data Science for Finance course at Lehigh University.
 This website was made using [streamlit.io](https://streamlit.io/) to create a dashboard for our visual analysis.

 ## Table of Contents
 1. [Introduction](#introduction)